chrislattman/blogging-project/docs/terminal-commands/index.md

 1. Follow steps 1-2 from above
 1. Run `sudo umount /dev/sdXX`, using the name from step 2 above
     - This removes OS access to the files and folders on the device, but still allows your computer hardware to communicate with the device itself
+1. Optional: have only one partition
+    - Run `sudo fdisk /dev/sdX` (e.g. `sda` not `sda1`)
+    - In the prompt, enter `d` repeatedly until there are no more partitions left
+    - Enter `n`, then accept the defaults by pressing enter until a new partition has been created
+    - Enter `w` to save your changes and exit
-1. Optional: run `sudo dd if=/dev/zero of=/dev/sdXX bs=4M status=progress && sync`
+1. Run `sudo dd if=/dev/zero of=/dev/sdXX bs=4M status=progress && sync`
     - This overwrites the entire partition with zeros
     - This can take a really long time to complete
-    - It's okay if it says `No space left on device` at the end
+    - It's okay if you see `No space left on device`
-1. Run `sudo mkfs.exfat /dev/sdXX -v`
+1. Run `sudo mkfs.exfat /dev/sdXX`
-    - This may take a long time to complete
+    - This sometimes takes a while to complete
     - You may have to install `exfatprogs` with a [package manager](#second-honorable-mention-package-managers)
     - What follows `mkfs.` depends on which type of [file system](https://en.wikipedia.org/wiki/File_system) you want on your device
     - Each OS has a native file system: